|Help / Frequently Asked Questions|

 Google sends me to a 'sorry' page and tells me that it suspects my machine of being infected with spyware or a virus, and even prompts me for a captcha when I try to search.
 Did the search engine detect TrackMeNot?This is not a response to TMN in particular.
 However, some search engines have begun to block (and/or request CAPTCHAs) from IP addresses that issue a high number of queries.
 If you experience this behavior, we recommend that you configure TrackMeNot with a lower query rate (10 queries per hour appears to work well) and enable 'burst-mode.'
 This not only alleviates the strain on search engines that TMN might be causing, and allows you to avoid the CAPTCHAs, but also better mimics real human activity.

-Can you explain the various options that TMN supports?
+Can you explain the various options/features that TMN provides?